BS/MS in Forensic Science

 Dr. Marta Concheiro-Guisan, mconcheiro-guisan@jjay.cuny.edu

-If you think you are eligible, please email llerner@jjay.cuny.edu with your name and student ID number for further advisement.
+If you are not sure if you are eligible, please email the program college assistant Lindsay Lerner (llerner@jjay.cuny.edu) with your name and student ID number for further advisement.

 Click Here to Apply